quicwg/multipath/draft-ietf-quic-multipath.md

 As such to allow for the use of more paths later, endpoints can send the MAX_PATH_ID frame to increase the maximum allowed path identifier.

-If an initial_max_path_id transport parameter value that is higher than 2^32-1 is received, the receiver MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+If an initial_max_path_id transport parameter value higher than 2^32-1 is received, the receiver MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.